kimadeline/blog/content/posts/redwoodjs-azure-postgresql.md

 ![Screenshot of Azure Cloud Shell once authenticated in the Azure Database for PostgreSQL server on the postgres database using the psql command](/redwood-azure-postgresql/images/shell-psql-connection.png "Screenshot of Azure Cloud Shell once authenticated in the Azure Database for PostgreSQL server on the postgres database using the psql command")
 <figcaption>Note to self: server names with hyphens are somewhat ugly 🙈</figcaption>

 > 💡 Astute observers will notice that this connection command differs slightly from the one in the quickstart guide.
-Indeed, we had to add `--set=sslmode=require` because SSL connections are required.
+Indeed, we had to add `--set=sslmode=require` because SSL connections are required (_gasp<sup>2</sup>_).
 You can modify this setting for your server by going to your server dashboard > *Connection Security* > *SSL settings* > *Enforce SSL connection*.

-Now that we're in, let's create a dedicated `redwood` database and switch connections to this newly created database:
+Now that we're in, let's create a separate `redwood` database, and switch connections to this newly created database:

 ```postgres
 postgres=> CREATE DATABASE redwood;